How to Smoke Oysters (Smoked Oyster Recipe In 3 Simple Steps)

 How to Serve Them

-Not sure how to eat your smoked oysters?
-They are best if you place them in oil once smoked.
-You can eat them as they are or we like to blend them into a yummy pate.
+Are you not sure how to eat your smoked oysters?
+Once smoked, they are best if you place them in oil.
+You can eat them as they are, or we like to blend them into a yummy pate.

 Smoke On!